What Else Science Requires of Time

 No experiment is so fine-grained that it could show times to be infinitesimally close together, although there are possible experiments that could show the assumption to be false if the graininess of time were to be large enough to be detectable.

-In the twenty-first century, one of the most important goals in physics is to discover/invent a theory of quantum gravity that unites the best parts of quantum theory and of the theory of relativity.
+In the twenty-first century, one of the most important goals in physics is to discover/invent a theory of quantum gravity that unites the best parts of quantum theory with the theory of relativity.
 Einstein claimed in 1916 that his general theory of relativity needed to be replaced by a theory of quantum gravity.
+Subsequent physicists generally agree with him, but that theory has not been found so far.
 A great many physicists of the 21st century believe a successful theory of quantum gravity will require quantizing time so that there are atoms of time.
-But so far this is just an opinion.
+But this is just an opinion, not a fact.

 If there is such a thing as an atom of time and thus such a thing as an actual next instant and a previous instant, then time cannot be like the real number line, because no real number has a next number.
 It is speculated that if time were discrete, a good estimate for the duration of an atom of time is 10-44 seconds, the so-called Planck time.
 No physicist can yet suggest a practical experiment that is sensitive to this tiny scale of phenomena.
 For more discussion, see (Tegmark 2017).